 If you would like to donate to the North Aston projects, then please send a cheque made payable to "St Mary's North Aston" to St Mary's For Everyone, c/o The Rectory, Fir Lane, Steeple Aston OX25 4SF.

-The buildings may be closed - but the Church itself is open.
+Even when the buildings were closed - the Church itself has always remained open.
 God is always with us, and His people never stop caring and loving, and trusting that the One who gave Himself for us stands with us whenever we call upon Him.

-So please be aware that some in our villages may be unwell, and some will choose to self-isolate; everyone is very precious to God and to all of us.
-Why not ring a neighbour and chat on the phone?
+However: please be aware that some in our villages may be unwell, and some will choose to self-isolate; everyone is very precious to God and to all of us.
+It's still good to ring a neighbour and chat on the phone.
 Check that people you know are OK.
 See if there's anything you can do - being very careful not to impose on anyone, and being very sensitive about washing hands and using every possible precaution.

 Steeple and Tackley have their own websites with details of all sorts of community activities.
 North has an excellent and informative Wikipedia page.
 Click the relevant box for details.